-- Noninvasive treatments: For those looking to avoid needles, SmoothBeam laser treatments "stimulate collagen production and fight wrinkles without downtime," he says.
+- Non-invasive treatments: For those looking to avoid needles, options like SmoothBeam laser treatments "stimulate collagen production and fight wrinkles without downtime," he says.

 - Invasive treatments: "Collagen injections, hyaluronic acid fillers, and Botox are all options to fill in or deplete lines and wrinkles," he says.
 "For deep lines, you have the option of using fillers like Restylane."

-On top of maintaining a regular routine in the morning and night, Rudu also suggests the following:
+On top of maintaining a consistent routine in the morning and night, Rudu also suggests the following:

 - Use foundation with SPF: "It has been said that abstaining from foundation is beneficial for the skin," says Rudu.
 "I believe, however, that using a thick foundation with [sunscreen] is extremely preventative for skin damage concerns because it protects the epidermis even deeper than using an SPF alone."
 If you're not a fan of foundation, be sure you're using some sort of sun protection that blocks both UVA and UVB rays with an SPF factor of at least 30.